cakephp/docs/en/appendices/3-0-migration-guide.rst

 - The default value for ``$replacement`` argument of :php:meth:`Cake\\Utility\\Inflector::slug()` has been changed from underscore (``_``) to dash (``-``).
-Using dashes to separate words in urls is the popular choice and also recommended by Google.
+Using dashes to separate words in URLs is the popular choice and also recommended by Google.

 - Transliterations for :php:meth:`Cake\\Utility\\Inflector::slug()` have changed.
   If you use custom transliterations you will need to update your code.
 Instead